Life after melanoma

 For most people, the cancer experience doesn’t end on the last day of treatment.
-Life after cancer treatment can present its own challenges.
-You may have mixed feelings when treatment ends, and worry if every ache and pain means the cancer is coming back.
+Life after melanoma treatment can present its own challenges.
+You may have mixed feelings when treatment ends, and worry that every ache and pain means the melanoma is coming back.

-> Learn more about:
+Learn more about:

 - Follow-up appointments